Siggy Flicker: Career

+Advocacy and recognition

+Flicker has been an advocate for Jews and Israelis for many years, often speaking at events or raising awareness about Jewish history and The Holocaust.
+In June 2018, Flicker was the Grand Marshal at the 54th Annual Salute to Israel Day Parade in New York City, where she co-chaired the accompanying concert in Central Park.
+The following month, she was honored at the seventh annual Algemeiner Summer Benefit.
+In June 2019, she spoke at the Jewish National Fund's first Women for Israel event.

-Since 2020, Flicker has served as the national spokesperson for JEXIT, a political movement aiming to encourage American Jews to leave the Democratic Party.
+Since 2020, Flicker has served as the national spokeswoman for JEXIT, a political movement aiming to encourage American Jews to leave the Democratic Party.

-On May 7, 2025, President Trump appointed Flicker along with twelve others as members of the U.S. Holocaust Memorial Council for the Holocaust Museum.
-They will replace members of the council that Trump had previously fired.
+On May 7, 2025, President Trump appointed Flicker along with twelve others as members of the U.S. Holocaust Memorial Council for the Holocaust Museum, which replaced members of the council that Trump had previously fired.
+In September, The Jerusalem Post included Flicker on their list of "50 Most Influential Jews", ranked 45th in a group entry of "seven pro-Israel influencers," which also included actress Gal Gadot, writer Hen Mazzig, and executive director of UN Watch, Hillel Neuer.

-Media

-Flicker has appeared as a guest on television programs, including The Wendy Williams Show, Good Morning America, Dr. Phil, and others.
-Her advice column, "Single with Siggy," debuted in the September 2013 issue of Marie Claire.
-She is known for her loud approach.

-Flicker starred in the reality television series Why Am I Still Single?!, which premiered on VH1 on October 16, 2011.
-Each episode featured two clients, a man and a woman, who were having trouble dating.
-Flicker sent each client on a test date with one of her recruiters without informing the clients whom they're dating.
-Afterward she gave each client lessons in an effort to improve their dating habits.

 Personal life

 In 1997, she married Mark Flicker, with whom she has two children.
 The couple divorced in 2007.
-In 2012, she married Michael Campanella, both of whom reside in Tenafly, New Jersey.
+In 2012, she married Michael Campanella, both of whom previously resided in Tenafly, New Jersey, before relocating to Boca Raton, Florida.

-She voted for Donald Trump in 2016.
-In 2024, her stepson, Tyler Campanella, was arrested for participating in the January 6, 2021 riot at the United States Capitol.
+Flicker is a public supporter of Donald Trump and the Republican party, having previously been a Democrat prior to 2016.
+She is also a member of Trump's Mar-a-Lago Club.
+In 2024, her stepson, Tyler Campanella, was arrested for participating in the 2021 January 6 attack on the United States Capitol.